rvp15/MID-MOD-Project/thespace-app/README.md

 >Challenges

-Getting Google Map to showup was challenging as we need to set up the billing account.
+- Getting Google Map to showup was challenging as we need to set up the billing account.
 But Google provides with 200$ credit to use for basic level project which was really helpful.
+- Fetching random video was little challenging.

  >Future Implementation